EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 <br><br>
 The genetic sequence of Tygerberg 4 does not differ from the Wuhan-Hu-1 reference strain.
 This was the first genome sequence of SARS-CoV-2 to be published in early January 2020 and is the genome against which all sequences are measured.
 Contact tracing points to a recent travel history to the United Kingdom for the individual from whom this virus genotype was obtained.
 This suggest transmission from China to the UK and onwards to Cape Town.
 <br><br>
-With regards to Tygerberg 6 and 31 these two genotypes share two common mutations (G26144T and C14805T) relative to the Wuhan-Hu-1 reference stain.
+With regards to Tygerberg 6 and 31, these two genotypes share two common mutations (G26144T and C14805T) in relation to the Wuhan-Hu-1 reference stain
+<br><br>
 For Tygerberg 6, the molecular clock and ancestral state reconstruction suggest spread from China to the United Kingdom and onwards to Cape Town.
 Along the chain of transmission additional mutation events occurred leading to the genetic profile we observe in Tygerberg 6.
 <br><br>
 For Tygerberg 31, the most likely route of transmission for this genetic variant goes from China to Australia, the United States (defined by the T17247C mutation) and onwards to Cape Town.